-With the arrival of Monsoon in North India, it’s time to get a much-needed relief from the scorching heat of the sun.
-What can be better than planning a quick road trip from Delhi to nearby destinations with your close ones?
-Monsoons are one of the most beautiful time to travel and experience the beauty of mother nature in its full bloom.
+With the arrival of Monsoon in North India, it’s time to get much-needed relief from the scorching heat of the sun.
+What can be better than planning a quick road trip to nearby Monsoon getaways from Delhi with your close ones?
+Monsoons are one of the most beautiful times to travel and experience the beauty of mother nature in its full bloom.

-Monsoon season washes down all the dirt and grim and revives everything to life.
-From lush greenery of mountains and forests, to sparkling water in lakes, waterfalls, etc.
+Monsoon season washes down all the dirt and grim and revives everything to live.
+From the lush greenery of mountains and forests to sparkling water in lakes, waterfalls, etc.

 So, if you are one of those who loves dancing in rain and enjoying hot tea & pakodas, then plan a Monsoon getaway trip from Delhi to these stunning places.

 Cradled in the lap of Kumaon Himalayas, the beautiful town of Almora will mesmerize you its scenic vistas.
 With a stunning Himalayan range in the backdrop and pleasant weather, this quick hill retreat near Delhi makes an ideal option to travel during Monsoon season.

 Adorned with the lush greenery of towering pine trees, Almora in Uttarakhand is also famous for nearby Himalayan getaway Binsar and Shiva temple.
 Plan a quick road trip to this hill station near Delhi with your dear ones.

 One of the best places to visit in Rajasthan, Bundi is home to magnificent palaces and forts.
 Unlike summers, Monsoon season is a perfect time to take a tour of these amazing heritage structures like Garh Palace and Taragarh Fort.

 Not only this, but Bundi is also known for its interesting murals and gold paintings.
 This offbeat travel destination in Rajasthan is gaining popularity day by day.
 Add Bundi to your Monsoon weekend getaway bucket list.